Fraction worksheet settings

 Greatest common divisor

-The largest whole number that divides both the numerator and denominator.
+The largest whole-number factor shared by the numerator and denominator.

 Reciprocal